Also known as celiac disease, it is a digestive disorder caused by an abnormal immune reaction to gluten.

 Your doctor will teach you how to avoid gluten while following a nutritious and healthy diet.
 They will also give you instructions on how to read food and product labels so you can identify any ingredient that contains gluten.

 Symptoms can improve after a few days of eliminating gluten from the diet.
-However, you should not stop eating gluten until a diagnosis is made.
-The premature elimination of gluten can interfere with the results of the test and lead to an inaccurate diagnosis.
+However, it would help if you did not stop eating gluten until a diagnosis is made.
+The premature elimination of gluten can interfere with the test results and lead to an inaccurate diagnosis.

 Food precautions to take into account

-If you have celiac disease, it is important to know what foods are safe.
-Here is a series of dietary guidelines that can help you determine what to eat and what to avoid.
+If you have celiac disease, knowing what foods are safe is essential.
+Here is a series of dietary guidelines that can help you determine what to eat and avoid.

 Avoid the following ingredients: